Frequently Asked Questions on Medial Branch Blocks

 Success rates for the Medial Branch Nerve Block procedure will vary from patient to patient.
 Typically, a patient will feel some level of relief immediately after the anesthetic is injected around the nerve endings.

-If you or a loved one would like to learn more about Medial Branch Blocks for neck and back pain relief, contact Premier Pain Consultants today.
+If you or a loved one would like to learn more about Medial Branch Blocks for neck and back pain relief, contact Texas Pain Network today.
 Over 25 treatment options are offered in addition to the blocks, and over 95% of patients are able to avoid surgery!

 Call (210) 202-4030 for more information and scheduling!